Infrastructure-AsCode/aks-101/labs/lab-07/readme.md

 Readiness probes are configured similarly to liveness probes.
 The only difference is that you use the `readinessProbe` field instead of the `livenessProbe` field.

-Create new yaml pod definition file `lab-07-ready.yaml` with the following content.
+Create new manifest file `lab-07-ready.yaml` with the following content.
 Note that you should use your ACR url for `image` field and there is additional `readinessProbe` section

 ```yaml